ReubenJPitts/treesearch/readme.md

 data.sentence(102)           #returns a list of all word ids in the same sentence -> [100, 101, 102, 103]
-data.pos(102)                #returns the POS tag of the current word id -> "" data.lemma(102)              #returns the lemma of the current word id -> "facio"
+data.pos(102)                #returns the POS tag of the current word id -> "" data.lemma(102)              #returns the lemma of the current word id -> "facio" data.information("Token_position",102)      #a more flexible function which deals with any columns that don't have custom functions
 ~~~

 As the "smart" functions below can be quite slow, it can speed up searches to first filter a list of relevant tokens based on morphological or formal criteria.
 For example, suppose we are interested only in the syntactic function of forms of *facio*, we can use: